-8.1 Option Price
+8.1.
+Option Price

 The Option Price of each Option shall be fixed by the Board and stated in the Award Agreement evidencing such Option.
-The Option Price of each Option shall be at least the Fair Market Value on the Grant Date of a share of Stock; provided, however, that in the event that a Grantee is a Ten Percent Stockholder, the Option Price of an Option granted to such Grantee that is intended to be an Incentive

-Stock Option shall be not less than 110 percent of the Fair Market Value of a share of Stock on the Grant Date.
+The Option Price of each Option shall be at least the Fair Market Value on the Grant Date of a share of Stock; provided, however, that in the event that a Grantee is a Ten Percent Stockholder, the Option Price of an Option granted to such Grantee that is intended to be an Incentive Stock Option shall be not less than 110 percent of the Fair Market Value of a share of Stock on the Grant Date.
 In no case shall the Option Price of any Option be less than the par value of a share of Stock.

-8.2 Vesting.

-Subject to Sections 8.3 and 17.3 hereof, each Option granted under the Plan shall become exercisable at such times and under such conditions as shall be determined by the Board and stated in the Award Agreement.
+8.2.
+Vesting

+Subject to Sections 8.3 and 17.3 hereof, each Option granted under the Plan shall become exercisable at such times and under such conditions as shall be determined by the Board and stated in the Award Agreement; provided, however, that the vesting of any Option that is based on performance criteria and level of achievement versus such criteria will be subject to a performance period of not less than one (1) year, and the vesting of any Option that is based solely upon continued employment and/or the passage of time may not vest in full over a period of less than one (1) year from the Grant Date, except that the administrator may provide for the satisfaction and/or lapse of all conditions under any such Award in the event of the Grantee's death or disability or in connection with a Corporate Transaction of the Company, and the administrator may provide that any such restriction or limitation will not apply in the case of an Option that is issued in payment or settlement of compensation that has been earned by the Grantee or that qualifies as a Substitute Award.
+Notwithstanding the foregoing, the Committee may grant Awards covering an aggregate of five percent (5%) or fewer of the total number of shares of Stock authorized for issuance under the Plan without regard to such minimum vesting requirements.
 For purposes of this Section 8.2, fractional numbers of shares of Stock subject to an Option shall be rounded down to the next nearest whole number.
 No Option shall be exercisable in whole or in part prior to the date the Plan is approved by the Stockholders of the Company as provided in Section 5.1 hereof.

-8.3 Term.
+8.3.
+Term

 Each Option granted under the Plan shall terminate, and all rights to purchase shares of Stock thereunder shall cease, upon the expiration of ten years from the date such Option is granted, or under such circumstances and on such date prior thereto as is set forth in the Plan or as may be fixed by the Board and stated in the Award Agreement relating to such Option (the "Termination Date"); provided, however, that in the event that the Grantee is a Ten Percent Stockholder, an Option granted to such Grantee that is intended to be an Incentive Stock Option shall not be exercisable after the expiration of five years from its Grant Date.
+Notwithstanding the foregoing, the term of an Option (other than an Incentive Stock Option) shall be automatically extended if, at the time of its scheduled expiration, the Grantee holding such Option is prohibited by law or the Company's insider trading policy from exercising the Option, which extension shall expire on the thirtieth (30th) day following the date such prohibition no longer applies.

-8.4 Termination of Service.
+8.4.
+Termination of Service